DeceptiveRat/networking-tools/include/httpHandling.md

 ### Description
 thread function for connections with non-whitelisted addresses.

-When http GET request messages are received, sends an appropriate response via *sendResponse*
+When http GET request messages are received, sends an appropriate response

 Other types of http requests are not supported yet and ignored